-Here are three not awesome stats that I pulled from Music Ally. and one from MBW on that…
+Here are three not-awesome stats that I pulled from Music Ally and one from MBW on that…

 15% of tracks uploaded to Spotify generate 95% of its royalties.

 All of this to say, Spotify is a piece of the puzzle when it comes to your promotions strategy, but it isn’t the whole thing.
-In fact, a lot of times I see musicians making the same mistakes over and over.
-After years of working with our artists on strategic press and marketing plans that includes some Spotify playlisting, here are the 5 mistakes I see the most —and how to fix them.
+In fact, a lot of times, I see musicians making the same mistakes over and over.
+After years of working with our artists on strategic press and marketing plans that include some Spotify playlisting, here are the 5 mistakes I see the most —and how to fix them.

 Paying for What You Think Are Real Plays (But They Turn Out to be FAKE)